 Your OVH application key.ovhAuthentication.applicationSecret

-Your OVH application secret.ovhAuthentication.consumerKey
+Your OVH application secret.ovhAuthentication.applicationConsumerKey

-Your OVH consumer key.ovhAuthenticationRef
+Your OVH consumer key.ovhAuthentication.oauth2ClientID

 (cannot be use when ovhAuthentication